Cirus (CIRUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Cirus Historical Price

-According to the latest data gathered on Cirus live price page, the current price of Cirus is 0.00120744USD.
-The circulating supply of Cirus(CIRUS) is 213.20M CIRUS , giving it a market capitalization of $257.43K.
+According to the latest data gathered on Cirus live price page, the current price of Cirus is 0.00112436USD.
+The circulating supply of Cirus(CIRUS) is 213.20M CIRUS , giving it a market capitalization of $239.79K.

 The Cirus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CIRUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.